dotimothy/dotimothy/README.md

 <img width="80%" src="https://timothydo.me/images/cory.jpg">

 ### I am fourth year Electrical Engineering Undergraduate at UC Irvine, specializing in Digital Signal Processing.
-To accelerate my studies, I have taken a graduate course in [Digital Image Processing](https://catalogue.uci.edu/allcourses/eecs/) and am apart of the [Accelerated Status](https://engineering.uci.edu/admissions/graduate/accelerated-status-program) program for the ECE Master's Degree.
+To accelerate my studies, I have vehemently taken a graduate course in [Digital Image Processing](https://catalogue.uci.edu/allcourses/eecs/) and am apart of the [Accelerated Status](https://engineering.uci.edu/admissions/graduate/accelerated-status-program) program for the ECE Master's Degree.

 ### My research interests include image processing algorithms combined with artificial intelligence in the form of neural networks.
 I took part in a [research project](https://github.com/dotimothy/EECS195-Colorization) focusing on the different methodologies to colorize images with AI.